Code-Institute-Submissions/DinaPapsujevica-MP4-Boxing-gym_NovResub/README.md

 -   To view individual product details
 -	To view my previous purchases
 -	To buy a fitness plan
--   To buy a products from webshop.
+-   To buy a products from webshop
 -	Easily to recover my password in case I forget it
--	Easily select quantity of a product when purchasing it

 As a admin I want:
 -	To add, edit and delete products in webshop